gottesmm/swift-evolution/proposals/0000-partial-consumption-and-reinitialization-of-noncopyable-fields-of-noncopyable-types.md

 ### NonCopyable Values with Deinits

-NonCopyable values with a non-trivial deinit can only be partially consumed or reinitialized if:
+NonCopyable values with a deinit can only be partially consumed or reinitialized
+if:

 1. The value is completely reinitialized before end of scope.
 2. The `discard` operator is explicitly used to disable the value's deinit.

-If there exists a path through the program where neither of the above conditions are true, the compiler will emit an error explaining to the the user that the value must be either discarded or fully reinitialized before the end of its
+If there exists a path through the program where neither of the above conditions are true, the compiler will emit an error:
-lifetime:

 ```swift
 struct StructWithDeinit : ~Copyable {